Kolman-Freecss/Kenji-The-murderer/README.md

 # Kenji The Murderer

-Project built with the Master degree in Video Game Programming on The Core School.
+Master degree project on The Core School.

 TPS (Third person shooter) built with Unity HDRP pipeline.